-The University of Tennessee Medical Center is now offering lung cancer screenings with the use of a low-dose computed tomography (CT) scan.
-The test is only being recommended for those at ‘high risk’ for lung cancer.
+The Cancer Institute offers lung cancer screenings with the use of a low-dose computed tomography (CT) scan.
+The test is recommended for those at high risk for lung cancer.

 Ideal candidates for this screening are as follows:

-“Screening with a low-does CT is the first hope we've had in catching lung cancer early enough to improve survival rates.
-Having this screening now available in Knoxville, at the UT Medical Center, provides a great service to our community.” states Thomas Gaines, M.D., F.A.C.S, Chief of the Division of Thoracic Surgery.
+“Screening with a low-dose CT is the first hope we’ve had in catching lung cancer early enough to improve survival rates.
+Having this screening now available in Knoxville, at the UT Medical Center, provides a great service to our community,” states Thomas Gaines, MD, FACS, chief of the Division of Thoracic Surgery.

-Computed tomography (CT) of the chest takes high-resolution pictures of the lungs, which allows physicians to detect any abnormal spots/nodules on the lungs.
+Computed tomography of the chest takes high-resolution pictures of the lungs, which allows physicians to detect any abnormal spots/nodules on the lungs.
 Many of these spots are too small to see on a standard x-ray.
-Low-dose means that this screening test uses much less than the regular dose of radiation for a typical CT scan, usually between one-fifthand one-half less radiation.
+Low-dose means that this screening test uses much less than the regular dose of radiation for a typical CT scan, usually between one-fifth and one-half less radiation.

 The benefits of low-dose CT include possibly picking up a cancer very early in the process, therefore saving lives.
 Risks of screening may include having unnecessary medical tests, biopsies, and other procedures as a result of a nodule found at the time of screening that eventually turns out to be non-cancerous.